DoorList

 wait really? yes please

-When I finally proposed my idea, the CEO shut it down.
+When I finally made my case, the DoorList CEO shut it down.

-This would change what the product was.
-The hosts were against it.
+DoorList had to be about people, not events.
+The hosts would be against it.
 Nobody was asking for it.

 The hosts